Motorcycle Accident Attorneys For Albuquerque Residents

 New Mexico does have laws that apply specifically to motorcycles and motorcyclists.
 For instance:

-Motorcycle Endorsement—Motorcyclists must have a valid driver’s license with a proper endorsement based on the engine size of the motorcycle.
+New Mexico Motorcycle License Laws—Motorcyclists must have a valid driver’s license with a proper endorsement based on the engine size of the motorcycle.
 First time applicants for a motorcycle license or endorsement may be required to attend a motorcycle driver training program.

 Registration—Motorcycles are among the vehicles that must be registered in the State of New Mexico.
 Motorcyclists must show proof of insurance in order to register their vehicle.

 —Drivers in New Mexico including motorcyclists are required to carry at least certain minimum amounts of liability insurance.
 The minimum liability insurance amounts are: